x18158153/blocklab/README.md

 To run a docker container , you need to do the following steps:

+**Prevent Docker from storing the .env file:** ( I have performed this steps with ubuntu OS)

+    echo ".env" > .dockerignore

 ### Build it ###

     docker build -t  abe/blocklab .